Ban defectors from holding public office for 5 years suggests Sibal

 "Need for Vaccine: Virus of 'corrupt means' to topple elected governments has spread through a 'Wuhan like facility' in Delhi," Sibal tweeted, in an apparent swipe at the BJP.

 "Its 'antibodies' lie in amending the Tenth Schedule.
-Ban all defectors from: Holding public office for five years, fighting the next election," he said.
+Ban all defectors from holding public office for five years, fighting the next election," he said.

 Taking a swipe at Pilot over his claim that he is not joining the BJP, Sibal on Thursday had asked what happens to his "ghar wapsi" and whether Rajasthan's dissident legislators are vacationing in Haryana under the "watchful eye" of the saffron party.